 It is believed that Ogura Toast originated in 1921 in a coffee shop called Matsuba in the Sakae, in the center of Nagoya.

-The owner noticed that some of his younger customers liked to order Zenzai (sweet red bean soup) and slices of toast.
+The owner noticed that some of his younger customers liked to order zenzai (sweet red bean soup) and slices of toast.
 They would then proceed to dip the toast into the soup.
 This inspired the owner to create the first Ogura Toast as we know and love it today.

 Since then the popularity has spread, and many coffee shops all over Nagoya sell their own version of Ogura Toast to eager customers every morning.